top of page

 Collection Pieces

-Each of these garments are made completely out of plastic grocery bags, packaging tape, fishnets, and wire only.
-While not obvious from the photo's, I create a crackled like texture on the plastic bags surface for all the designs.
+Each of these garments are made completely out of only plastic grocery bags, packaging tape, fishnets, and wire.
+While not obvious from the photo's, I created a crackled like texture on the plastic bags surface for all the peices.
 This was to reduce the amount of light reflected during photoshoots and it make the plastic look more natural and water like.
 Furthermore, each dress contains a wire outlining or frame to provide support and decrease the stress on the plastic bags when worn.
 Overall, I am proud of this collection and think each piece tells its own story why still maintaining the cohesive theme.
 Enjoy!

 FWC Recycled Runway Tony Bentivegna Pho